-- a.
-What topics your audience likes (listen to most of the episode) or dislikes (drop off early in the episode).
+- What topics your audience likes (listen to most of the episode) or dislikes (drop off early in the episode).
 This is incredibly helpful because you will be able to create content that is targeting your market and leading to more subscribers.

-- b.
-How long your episodes should generally be.
+- How long your episodes should generally be.
 If you find most of your listeners drop off early in a longer episode, maybe try shortening the episode next time.
 Or, try creating content similar to episodes that had listeners stick around for the entire episode.

 We encourage you to take a closer look at your podcast’s subscriber and download analytics.
 Use our tips along the way as you decide how to reach your target market more effectively and grow your podcast!

 Q’d Up Audio Services can help you create high-quality podcasts to reach your customers without breaking the bank.
 We’ve been creating full-length podcasts since 2006.
 At our sound studio in Hershey, PA, we create engaging digital audio content for those looking for a creative way to stand out from the competition and better connect with their target audience.
 We also work with a number of remote clients to edit and support them throughout the post-production process.